pj4533/OpenPics/README.md

 ## Sharing

-Sharing (Twitter & Facebook) uses UIActivitys from iOS6.
+Sharing (Twitter & Facebook) uses UIActivitys from iOS6, also in iOS8 supports all sharing extensions.

 ## Dependencies